cisagov/ScubaGear/README.md

 ## Required Permissions
 When executing the tool interactively, there are two types of permissions that are required:
-- User Permissions (which are associated with Azure AD roles assigned to a user)
+- User Permissions (which are associated with Entra ID roles assigned to a user)
-- Application Permissions (which are assigned to the MS Graph PowerShell application in Azure AD).
+- Application Permissions (which are assigned to the MS Graph PowerShell application in Entra ID).

 When executing the tool via app-only authentication a slightly different set of User and Application Permissions are required to be assigned directly to the Service Principal application.